St Joseph's Boys' High School, Bengaluru: History

 In the first half of the 20th century, the school curriculum was directed toward the Government High and Middle School Examinations, the Cambridge School Certificate, and the Junior and Preliminary Examinations.
-The School was recognized by Cambridge University and senior candidates could obtain Certificate A of the General Certificate of Education (GCE).
-The boys prepared for Preliminary Cambridge in Std.
-VI, for the Middle School in Std.
-VII, for Junior Cambridge in Std.
-VIII, and for the High School and Cambridge School Certificate in Std.
-IX.
+The school was recognized by Cambridge University and senior candidates could obtain Certificate A of the General Certificate of Education (GCE).

 During British rule, teachers in Anglo Indian schools had subsidized salaries that were significantly higher than at the Indian SSLC schools.
 With Independence in 1947, the school lost many of its earlier privileges.
-Continually rising exam fees of the University of Cambridge, a result of post-war inflation, coincided with a severe foreign currency crunch in India.

 The Government of India, unwilling to release foreign exchange for these examinations, switched to the Indian School Certificate Council, with two examinations at the end of Classes X and XII, the Indian Certificate of Secondary Education (ICSE) and the Indian School Certificate (ISC).

 The school follows the ICSE syllabus up to Class X. In 2005 the school expanded its curriculum at both ends.
 It added Classes I through IV and extended the high school to include the ISC at Class XII.
 The year 2007 included another first: Class XI was expanded to include girls.
-Today there are about 60 students per section and three sections in the middle and high school.
-The other classes have fewer students.

 Another major change over the years was the closing of the in-school boarding house, which had housed boys ages 8 to 16 in three separate dormitories.
 They were allowed one out-of-school outing on the last Saturday each month.
 Their health was entrusted to a Medical Officer and matrons in a large infirmary with a special room for infectious diseases.
-A monthly lantern lecture addressed various educational topics and on special occasions, drama, music, and cinema shows were screened in the School Hall.

 Construction of the new school building took from 2001 until 2007, under Fr.
 Michael John, the principal from 1994 to 2006.
 The new facilities, along with improvements, offer a modern and aesthetic environment while retaining from British India the Roman Catholic chapel, the refectory, and the priests' residence.